HashNuke/take_a_look/README.md

 # take-a-look

-This is a rubygem that I wrote to try writing a simple debugger.
+This gem is a try at writing a simple Ruby debugger detailed on my blog <http://akash.im/2012/05/12/home-made-debugger-in-ruby.html>

 ## Install